luzrain/telegram-bot-api/README.md

 ```

 ## Bot API
-The Telegram Bot Client is not hard coupled to Guzzle or any other library that sends HTTP messages.
+The Telegram Bot Client is not tied to Guzzle or any specific HTTP client.
-Instead, it uses the [PSR-18](https://www.php-fig.org/psr/psr-18/) client abstraction.
+It relies on the [PSR-18](https://www.php-fig.org/psr/psr-18/) HTTP client and [PSR-17](https://www.php-fig.org/psr/psr-17/) HTTP Factories abstractions.
-This will give you the flexibility to choose what [PSR-7 implementation](https://packagist.org/providers/psr/http-message-implementation) and [HTTP client](https://packagist.org/providers/psr/http-client-implementation) you want to use.

 > [!NOTE]
-> It is highly recommended that you use named parameters, as in the examples below, because the number and order of parameters changes between releases.
+> Using named parameters is recommended, since parameter order and counts can vary between releases.

-#### Example of initialising the BotApi with Guzzle client
+#### Example Initializing the BotApi with Guzzle
 ```php
 use GuzzleHttp\Client;
 use GuzzleHttp\Psr7\HttpFactory;